nafasalirezae/first-my-rep/README.md

 ## ✨ Features

 * 🧭 Step‑‑step instructions (with Developer Mode) to  IDs
-* ✅ Validate that an ID looks  a Discord snowflake
+* ✅ Validate that an ID   a Discord snowflake
 * 🕒 Decode the embedded timestamp from the ID
 * 📦to  Zero dependencies (Python standard lib / Node core)